richmahn/en_tn/1pe/front/intro.md

 #### How were Christians treated in Rome? ####

 This letter was probably written from Rome.
 He gave Rome the symbolic name of "Babylon" (5:13).
-It appears that when Peter wrote this letter, Christians were being badly persecuted.
+It appears that when Peter wrote this letter, Romans were badly persecuting Christians.

 ## Part 3: Important Translation Issues ##